-- Describe the innovation and the contexts and conditions for broadening and scaling. - Present evidence for the feasibility of impacts. - Explain how the proposed project builds on previous implementations. - Identify anticipated contributions to knowledge. - Present a study design capable of generating robust evidence of the strategy's potential. - Include plans to document fidelity of implementation. - Involve a partner not previously involved.
+- Describe the innovation and the contexts and conditions for broadening and scaling. - Present evidence for the feasibility of impacts. - Explain how the proposed project builds on previous implementations [Whether or not ITEST]. - Identify anticipated contributions to knowledge. - Present a study design capable of generating robust evidence of the strategy's potential. - Include plans to document fidelity of implementation. - Involve a partner not previously involved.